clerk/nextjs-middleware-debugging/README.md

 Prod request.url: https://nextjs-middleware-debugging.vercel.app/api/edge?foo=bar
 ```

-With NextResponse.next() endpoints all behave consistently, with one small exception.
+With `NextResponse.next()`, all endpoints behave consistently, with one small exception.

 Edge API routes have access to the full URL, while others are missing the origin.